IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ## Media protection options limits and billing

 A media stream account may have up to one thousand media protections.
 There is no charge for creating a media protection option.
-Requests to access keys using a media protection option are billed.
+Requests to access keys using a media protection are billed.